Service quotas and restrictions for AWS CloudShell - AWS CloudShell

 Monthly usage

-There are monthly usage quotas for AWS CloudShell for each AWS Region in your AWS account.
-If you attempt to access AWS CloudShell after you reached the monthly quota for that Region, a message displays to explain why the shell environment can't be started.
+Each AWS Region in your AWS account has a monthly usage quota for AWS CloudShell.
+This quota combines the total time spent using CloudShell by all IAM principals in that Region.
+If you attempt to access CloudShell after you reached the monthly quota for that Region, a message displays to explain why the shell environment can't be started.

 Note